Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Equations of state

 Chiral effective field theory is the state-of-the-art description of QCD at low densities (i.e., $\leqslant 2n_{0}$).
 To construct the EOS for charge-neutral, $\beta$-equilibrated matter, we use $\chi$EFT predictions for the energy per particle $E(n_B)/A$ as a function of the baryon number density $n_B$, through N$^3$LO in the $\chi$EFT expansion, for SNM and pure neutron matter (PNM).
 These are calculated using fourth-order many-body perturbation theory (MBPT)~\cite{Drischler:2017wtt, Drischler:2020yad, Drischler:2020hwi} and the nonlocal chiral $NN$ interactions developed by Entem, Machleidt, and Nosyk~\cite{Entem:2015xwa}, together with $3N$ forces at the same momentum cutoff and $\chi$EFT order.
 The corresponding $3N$ low-energy constants (LECs), $c_{D}$ and $c_{E}$, were fit to the triton binding energy and adjusted to the empirical nuclear saturation point in SNM~\cite{Drischler:2017wtt}.

 To determine the neutron-star matter (NSM) EOS from these predictions, we follow the calculation of Ref.~\cite{Drischler:2020fvz} closely.
-The total energy per baryon of charge-neutral, $\beta$-equilibrated NSM can be determined by expanding the baryon energy per particle about SNM ($\delta = 0$) in terms of the isospin asymmetry parameter $\delta=1-2x$ and truncating after the leading term, which is quadratic in $\delta$.
-(Here, $x=n_p/n_B$ is the proton fraction, and $n_p$ is the proton number density.)
+The total energy per baryon of charge-neutral, $\beta$-equilibrated NSM can be determined by expanding the baryon energy per particle about SNM ($\delta = 0$) in terms of the isospin asymmetry parameter $\delta=1-2x$ and truncating after the leading term, which is quadratic in $\delta$.\footnote{ We emphasize that our Bayesian model mixing framework is agnostic about how the beta-equilibrated EOS is obtained.
+Explicit microscopic calculations of the neutron star EOS could be used instead of an approximate treatment which truncates the expansion in powers of the isospin asymmetry. } (Here, $x=n_p/n_B$ is the proton fraction, and $n_p$ is the proton number density.)
 Explicit microscopic calculations of isospin asymmetric matter based on chiral $NN$ and $3N$ forces indicate that this is a reasonable approximation at least up to $n_0$~\cite{Drischler:2013iza,Drischler:2015eba,Wen:2020nqs}.
 This yields, in terms of the energy density in SNM and PNM with the rest-mass contribution, and the electron and muon energy densities~\cite{Drischler:2020fvz},

 The corresponding energy per baryon is then obtained by $E_{\textrm{NSM}} =\varepsilon_{\textrm{NSM}} / n_B$, and similarly for the energies per baryon in PNM and SNM.

 The energy density of an ultra-relativistic, degenerate electron gas is given by